davidclough/node/_documents/javascript-guide/javascript-guide.md

 Also see [MDN - Defining getters and setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#Defining_getters_and_setters).

 ### <a name="style-separate-files-for-javascript"></a>Put Your JavaScript in Separate Files from Your Markup
 This is an important rule for many web development environments.
-This includes ASP.NET Web Forms or MVC as well as conventional HTML/CSS/JavaScript development and, in these, you should avoid writing websites with "scripts dotted about all over the place in markup files".
+This includes ASP.NET Web Forms or MVC as well as conventional HTML/CSS/JavaScript development and, in these, you should avoid writing websites with "scripts dotted about all over the place within markup files".
 It is not necessarily appropriate for _every_ environment.
 Some of the modern website frameworks regularly mix HTML and JavaScript and their organisation may be based on this idea.

 **From the start of a project** you should keep your JavaScript in separate files from HTML and other markup.
-Do start with the mentality that, because much of your earlier code may have some degree of experimentation about it, you can work in a less strict manner and refactor everything later.
+Don't begin with the mentality that, because much of your earlier code may have some degree of experimentation about it, you can work in a less strict manner and refactor everything later.
 Refactoring is not as easy as in C#.
-Migrating your code into different files, or moving your free-standing functions and variables into more organised modules or objects, at later date risks introducing many bugs.
+Migrating your code into different files, or moving your free-standing functions and variables into more organised modules or objects, at a later date risks introducing many bugs.
 Not having a compiler to help you means that your code refactoring will have to be thoroughly tested.

 Sometimes you will need to take advantage of some particular ASP.NET syntax, e.g. script binding or data binding tags or a piece of razor syntax, and will _have_ to put that JavaScript within a page, control or view.
 In these situations keep the code to a minimum.
 You could limit the code that is mixed in with markup just to lines setting the values of object or module properties via the ASP.NET tags.
 Other code which utilises those properties can still be held within separate `.js` files.

 Be especially careful about putting script code directly within controls or partial views.
 If these entities are included somewhere else multiple times, e.g. as part of a list, the scripts in them will be included multiple times.
 In case it needs pointing out, mysterious errors and side-effects may occur.

 #### Tightly-coupled Script
 Although we have suggested keeping JavaScript in separate files from markup it _must_ be appreciated that very often some JavaScript gets written that is very specific to some particular control, view or HTML.
 It is important that these tightly coupled pieces of script are placed in files that give some indication that it very specialised to some area.
-This could be in a file that is in the same location as the markup file or within the scripts folder in some appropriately named folder and/or file.
-Putting JavaScript that is very specific to a certain piece of markup in some generic "scripts.js" file where people have to hunt it down would actually be _worse_ than putting it in a &lt;script&gt; tag just below the HTML.
+This could be in a file that is in the same location as the markup file or within the scripts folder in some appropriately named subfolder and/or file.
+Putting JavaScript that is very specific to a certain piece of markup in some generic "scripts.js" file where people have to hunt it down would actually be **worse** than putting it in a &lt;script&gt; tag just below the HTML.

 In [React’s JSX: The Other Side of the Coin](https://medium.com/@housecor/react-s-jsx-the-other-side-of-the-coin-2ace7ab62b98#.b5vs0bs70) (_just_ the Phase 1: Unobtrusive JavaScript) section it is highlighted how separating script from markup can actually be counterproductive.

 #### IIFEs
-It is often a good idea, in ES5, to wrap all the code in one file within one immediately-invoked function expression whise first line is `"use strict";`.
+It is often a good idea, in ES5, to wrap all the code in one file within one immediately-invoked function expression whose first line is `"use strict";`.
 Then you can take advantage of function-level strict mode.
 This is as opposed to using file-level strict mode which may cause problems if third-party libraries you use have not been written in strict mode.

-In ES2015 and onwards there is a more sophisticated module pattern which allows you to export items of code and then import them elsewhere in as many places as you like.
+>In ES2015 and onwards there is a more sophisticated module pattern which allows you to export items of code and then import them elsewhere in as many places as you like.
 This mechanism also requires the use of transpilers as many browser do not currently support it.

 ### <a name="style-including-script-files"></a>&lt;script&gt; Tags
 A lot of the time these days you will use ASP.NET bundling to include external CSS and script files which uses a separate syntax.
 However, you will sometimes find a need to add &lt;script&gt; tags.
 HTML5 standards state that the MIME type does not have to be specified (in actual fact the actual MIME type should be `application/javascript` and not the commonly-seen `text/javascript`).